New York Wrongful Death Lawyer

 Porter Law Group has recovered over $500 million for injured New Yorkers and represents wrongful death families statewide from offices in Albany, Buffalo, New York City, Rochester, and Syracuse.
 We approach every wrongful death case with care for the family and rigor for the case.
 Our practice rests on four commitments.

 No fee unless we win.
 All wrongful death cases are handled on a contingency basis.
-You pay nothing out of pocket, and our fee is a percentage of the recovery, paid only if we win.
+You pay nothing out of pocket, and you owe no fee unless we win.

 Free consultations, available 24/7.
 Home visits are available statewide so that grieving families do not have to travel during the most difficult period of their lives.